Here’s a complete tutorial to help you connect your Bluetooth headphones to your beloved Xbox Series X and S consoles.

 How to Connect Non-Compatible Bluetooth Headphones to Xbox Series X and Series S

 Not everyone can justify the expense of getting a new pair of headphones for gaming on their Xbox Series S/X, especially those who only play casually.

 On the contrary, you probably already have a pair of Bluetooth headphones you use daily with your phone or laptop.
 If you want to use these Bluetooth headphones with your Xbox, here are several workarounds you can try:

 The easiest way to add Bluetooth connectivity to your Xbox is by getting a third-party transmitter.
 To do this, you will need a 3.5mm Bluetooth transmitter.

 Remember that these steps may slightly differ depending on the transmitter you use.
-But here’s a general guide on how to connect Bluetooth headphones to Xbox Series S/X via Bluetooth transmitter:
+But here’s a general guide on how to connect Bluetooth headphones to the Xbox Series S/X via a Bluetooth transmitter: